osmandapp/docs/content/osmand/map/interact-with-map.md

 ---
 title:  Interact with map
 intro: "This article explains how to interact with map using buttons and gestures, so you could pan, rotate and zoom in/out the map.
-There are many ways how the map could be rotated automatically (by compass / by bearing / manually) and also there are nuances with different kind of zooms."
+There are differents ways how the map could be rotated manually or automatically by compass or by bearing and also there are nuances with different kind of zooms."
 versions: '*'
 ---